Ciphey/CipheyCore/README.md

 | Homebrew (OSX) | `brew install boost swig` |
 | Chocolatey (Windows) | `choco install swig` and install boost from boost.org |

+:warning: **Note:** This project requires `gcc>=8`.
+Depending on which platform you are on, you might experience that the default gcc is a lower version.
+You can check your gcc version by running `gcc -v`.
 ## Building

 CipheyCore can be used as a C++ library for use in other C++ projects, or as a python3 module (with reduced functionality and speed).